mj2905/CompGraph/hw3-MarcJollès-FabriceGuibert-JonathanScanzi/readme.txt

 For the binding, we just have to retrieve the uniform location tex1D in mesh.h, and assign the texture n°0 to it.

-For the fragment shader, as we are given a sampler, we use it with texture(tex1D, value).r For the values, we use the two dot products, and we get as output the dot products sampled.
+For the fragment shader, as we are given a uniform sampler, we use it with texture(tex1D, value).r For the values, we use the two dot products, and we get as output the dot products sampled.
 Then, we just apply the formula, as in the phong fragment shader.